nikcleju/DSP_Course/Labs/L09_CommonPulsesUsedInCommunications.md

 4. Repeat exercises 1 and 3 using a 100-long Gaussian pulse (*Hint*: checl Matlab function `gausswin()`.
 How is the spectrum of the Gaussian pulse compared to a rectangular pulse?
 Why?

-5. Open Matlab's Window Designer tool (`windowDesigner`).
+5. Open Matlab's Window Design and Analysis Tool (run `window` in command line).
 Visualize the time-domain and frequency-domain domain aspect of the following window types:
     * rectangular
     * raised cosine